 Where it’s from: The northern region of Asturias, near the Bay of Biscay.

-Queso Cabrales can be made solely with raw cow’s milk but the best and most traditional is mixed with raw goat’s milk and sheep’s milk too.
-Once the cheese wheels are formed they are cured for 2 to 4 months in humid mountain caves throughout the Picos de Europa.
+Queso de Cabrales can be made with raw cow's milk alone, but the best and most traditional is mixed with raw goat's milk and sheep’s milk too.
+Once the cheese wheels are formed, they're cured for 2–4 months in humid mountain caves throughout the Picos de Europa.

-Why it’s special: The secret to Cabrales is in the caves.
+Why it's special: The secret to Cabrales is in the caves.
 These mountainous cheese hideouts are oases of penicillin, a bluish-green mold that gives Cabrales its spicy kick.
-This strong cheese is unlike any other produced in Spain and was, in fact, named the best cheese in Spain in 2013.
+This strong cheese is unlike any other in the country—in fact, it was named the best cheese in Spain in 2013.

 Where it’s from: The arid plains of La Mancha that cover central Spain.

-How it’s made: Manchego cheese is produced, of course, by Manchego sheep.
-The local breed of sheep is found almost entirely in the central Spanish region of La Mancha.
+How it's made: Manchego cheese is produced, of course, by Manchego sheep.
+This local breed of sheep is found almost entirely in the central Spanish region of La Mancha.

-After the cheese wheels are formed and pressed, they are soaked in salty water a minimum of five hours and up to as long as two days.
-The cheese is then aged for a minimum of 60 days and a maximum of 2 years.
+After the cheese wheels are formed and pressed, they're soaked in salty water for a minimum of five hours and up to two days.
+The cheese is then aged for a minimum of 60 days and a maximum of two years.

-Why it’s special: It is believed that cheese similar to modern-day Manchego has been produced in this region from the same race of sheep since the Bronze Age.
-Thousands of years later, Manchego has become easily the most famous Spanish cheese both inside the country and abroad.
+Why it's special: It's believed that cheese similar to modern-day Manchego has been produced in this region from the same breed of sheep since the Bronze Age.
+Thousands of years later, Manchego has become the most famous Spanish cheese both at home and abroad.

-Manchego varies massively in flavor and texture depending on how long it has been aged, from a salty and smooth semi curado to a crystallized and spicy curado.
-It is often served all by its lonesome in thin triangles, allowing the pure flavor of this storied cheese to shine.
+Manchego varies massively in flavor and texture depending on how long it's been aged, from a salty and smooth semicurado to a crystallized and spicy curado.
+It's often served on its own in thin triangles, allowing the pure flavor of this storied cheese to shine.

 How it’s made: Artisanal Mahón is made from raw cow’s milk.
 The curd is shaped into a square using a special cotton cloth called a fogasser.
 Industrially produced Mahón is often pasteurized and formed into its classic square shape using industrial molds.